Multicollinearity | Causes, Effects and Detection Using VIF (Updated 2023)

 Dropping one of the correlated features will help in bringing down the multicollinearity between correlated features:

 The image on the left contains the original VIF value for variables, and the one on the right is after dropping the ‘Age’ variable.
 We were able to drop the variable ‘Age’ from the dataset because its information was being captured by the ‘Years of service’ variable.
 This has reduced the redundancy in our dataset.
 Dropping variables should be an iterative process starting with the variable having the largest VIF value because other variables highly capture its trend.
 If you do this, you will notice that VIF values for other variables would have reduced, too, although to a varying extent.

 In our example, after dropping the ‘Age’ variable, VIF values for all variables have decreased to varying degrees.

 Next, combine the correlated variables into one and drop the others.
 This will reduce the multicollinearity.

 The image on the left contains the original VIF value for variables, and the one on the right is after combining the ‘Age’ and ‘Years of service’ variables.
 Combining ‘Age’ and ‘Years of experience’ into a single variable, ‘Age_at_joining’ allows us to capture the information in both variables.

 However, multicollinearity may not be a problem every time.
 The need to fix multicollinearity depends primarily on the following reasons:

 - When you care more about how much each individual feature rather than a group of features affects the target variable, then removing multicollinearity may be a good option

 - If multicollinearity is not present in the features you are interested in, then multicollinearity may not be a problem.

-I hope you have found this article useful in understanding the problem of multicollinearity and how to deal with it.
 If you want to understand other regression models or want to understand model interpretation, I highly recommend going through the following wonderfully written articles: